Clonlara GAA

 Clonlara GAA is a Gaelic Athletic Association hurling club based in Clonlara, County Clare, Ireland.
 It is affiliated with Clare county board.

 History

 The club was founded in 1897, making it one of the oldest clubs in County Clare.

+In October 2023, they won their third Clare Senior Hurling Championship title after a 3-18 to 2-16 win against Crusheen in the final.